Parent Focus: Four Ways Benefits Support Work

 • None of the money in an ABLE account is counted against Medi-Cal resource limits.

-• If your child has income from a job, he or she can get coverage through Medi-Cal's Working Disabled Program (WDP) program.
+• If your child has income from a job, he or she can get coverage through Medi-Cal's Working Disabled Program (WDP).
 It also has a $130,000 resource limit, but with WDP, if your child saves money from earnings in a separate account or in a retirement account, that money won't count against the resource limit.

 • There is no resource limit for income-based Medi-Cal, no matter how old your child is.